ncatlab/nlab-content/pages/1501.md

 A [[monoidal category]] is _rigid_ if every object has both a right dual and a left dual.
 =--

 Note that this definition only asserts the existence of the dual objects.
 It does _not_ assert that specific duals have been chosen.
-Nor does it assert that the right dual of an object is isomorphic to its left dual (this need not be the case).
+Nor does it assert that the right dual of an object is isomorphic to its left dual: this need not be the case in general, though it is true in a [[braided monoidal category]], and thus automatically also in a [[symmetric monoidal category]].
+In practice, algebraic geometers are the most frequent users of the term 'rigid', and they focus on the symmetric monoidal case, so they ignore the difference between right and left duals.